Vaughan Retirement Homes

 Vaughan, located in the York Region, is one of the fastest growing cities in Ontario.
 The city has a variety of retirement options for seniors in the York area, from independent apartments to long-term care.
 The home of Wonderland and the McMichael Gallery, Vaughan is rich in arts, culture and recreational opportunities that speak to seniors with all types of interests.

-List of retirement communities in Vaughan
+Retirement communities in Vaughan

 VIVA Thornhill Woods